ASHdevelopment/standards/API_Guidelines.md

 }
 ```

-Payload (If no data is found, then `findAll` returns an empty array)
+Payload (If no data is found, then an empty array is returned)
 :
 ```javascript
 {